Skip to content

 Pricing

-The free tier is permanent and covers individual use with basic code suggestions and security scanning.
-The Pro tier costs $19 per user per month and includes higher usage limits, organizational features, and administrative controls.
+The free tier is perpetual and covers individual use with basic code suggestions and security scanning.
+The Pro tier costs $19 per user per month and includes higher usage limits, organizational features, and administrative controls (Amazon Q Developer pricing).
+One lifecycle caveat worth checking before you standardize on it: AWS has published an end-of-support timeline for the Q Developer IDE plugins, so confirm the current status on the official product page for your intended use.

 Best For